-Yes.
-An employee could receive both awards as long as the combination of both awards does not exceed 10% of salary or $10,000, whichever amount is lower.
+An employee could receive both awards as long as the combination of both awards does not exceed 10% of salary or $10,000, whichever amount is lower and as long each award is for a different accomplishment.
 With that said, control points and HR will provide regular auditing to ensure compliance requirements are followed in award allocation.

 Is it possible to get a Spot and Achievement Award for the same accomplishment?